Getting Started with Assistant

 Next, add context by uploading documents or selecting a knowledge source like LexisNexis, Web Search, EUR-Lex, EDGAR, or your own Vault files.

-- Use a Knowledge Source: select one database under Files and sources and check all relevant filters you want to search.
+- Use a Knowledge Source: select up to two databases under Sources and check all relevant filters you want to search.

 - Learn more about available sources and their capabilities in the Knowledge Sources Overview.